-You can change the viewing mode between Grid, Filmstrip, Compare and Detail views by clicking on the view selector at the bottom of the window, or by using the keyboard shortcuts (G, F, C and E, respectively).
+You can change the viewing mode between the different views by clicking on the view selector at the bottom of the window, or by using the keyboard shortcuts (G, F, C, E, and M respectively).

 Fast Preview mode

 Sometimes, when you get back to your computer after a shoot, you want to be able to go through a large number of photos quickly, looking for your best shots.
 ON1 Photo RAW's Fast Preview mode lets you do just that.
 Simply choose Fast from the RAW Previews pop-up at the bottom of the Browse window, and you can jump from photo to photo quickly with minimal lag between shots.